 In 1956 there were a little under 100 runners on the “Up Run” that started in Durban and made its way to Pietermaritzburg some 89kms (about 55 miles) away over some very punishing terrain and as I stood and watched the runners make their way through Pinetown I was captivated and without hesitation I said to my father that when I was “big” I was going to run the race!
 I had to wait until 1968 before I had the opportunity to run it for the first time.

-That was the 31st of May 1956 and since then I have been at every Comrades Marathon except just three of them and of course the cancelled race in 2020.
+That was the 31st of May 1956 and since then I have been at every Comrades Marathon except just three of them and of course the cancelled races in 2020 and 2021.
 Why did I miss those three Comrades?
 I thought after I had been at 50 of them in succession that I had probably got Comrades out of my system so I deliberately missed two of them and had dreadful withdrawal.
 The third year I decided to travel to the UK to avoid the withdrawal but then sat in front of a computer and watched the live streaming on the internet so whilst I wasn’t actually at the race, I was “sort of” there.

 My credentials as far as Comrades are concerned are that I have run 14 of them.
 I have been a helper to friends of mine who have run when I was not running.
 I have served on the organising committee, I have worked for a radio station reporting “live” into sports and news bulletins for 18 years.
 I have worked as stadium announcer for over 10 years and in the years in between I have enjoyed simply being a spectator watching the race from the side of the road or from the VIP lounge at the finish.
 I have travelled with international runners on the tour busses in the days prior to race day taking these foreign visiting runners over the route, and in 2018 I was part of the seconding team of the winning woman, Ann Ashworth, (although I played a small part given the speed she was running at!) so not much I haven’t done and I have loved every aspect of my involvement.